nsrr/heartbeat-documentation/pages/manuals/endothelial-function/3-03-05-02-baseline-recording.md

 the green GO button at the top of the screen next to the standby button to begin monitoring the volume of the pulse pressure.
 See sample tracing for good tracing.
 A recording signal icon should appear pointing to the hard drive.
-3. Set timer to record for 5 minutes.If leaks or problems occur, stop, replace probes and start over.
+3. Set timer to record for 5 minutes.
+If leaks or problems occur, stop, replace probes and start over.